mmu-webdesign/l4-IWD-web-block/rwd-1-preparation.md

 We are encouraging you to create and use your own media.
 If you do use a non-original image then we would like you to use [a free hero image from Unsplash](https://unsplash.com/search/photos/hero-image) because we know these are copyright free.

 You should always credit the creator.
+On the page or in your code.

 ### Code